NEO-ANTIDILUVIAN

 In terms of a silver lining, First Nations Elders, vision keepers and community leaders have been urging all peoples - from any ethnoculture - to recover, reclaim and revive their own Indigenous Knowledge.[3]
 We are being directed - like a mandate or manifesto - to discover our own roots, and to make that expression part of our contemporary lives.
 This of course, is the antidote to the harm caused by cultural appropriation.
 And yet, a serious scholar would have difficulty finding an ancestral European culture completely free of coloniality.
 Religious persecution, economic oppression and other brutalities have been happening for hundreds, if not thousands of years.
 We can clearly see that horrific events such as the witch burnings, Highland Clearances, Potato Famine and Magdalene Laundries resulted from a long history of oppression, and were also trial runs for what happened in the Americas.

-And yet, if we can truly reach back to pre-colonial times, there is no question that indigeneity can be located, at some point in our ancestral line.
-In my own case, I had my mitochondrial DNA (mtDNA), or motherline, traced through Oxford Ancestors[4] to a tribal group that existed 30,000 years ago in the Lascaux Valley of France.
-From generation to generation they thrived, chose the migration journey, and eventually crossed to what is now the Scottish Highlands.
-Through the mists of cyclic time and geography, I am the recipient of a wealth of blessings from my ancestors.
+If we truly reach back to pre-colonial times, there is no question that indigeneity can be located, at some point in our ancestral line.
+In my own case, my mitochondrial DNA (mtDNA), or motherline, was traced through Oxford Ancestors[4] to a tribal group that existed 20,000 years ago in the Lascaux Valley of France.
+From generation to generation they thrived, eventually choosing the migration journey, and crossed to what is now the Scottish Highlands.
+Through the mists of cyclic time and the interspace of geography, I am the recipient of a wealth of blessings from my earth-emergent ancestors.
 Their resilience has empowered me to self-identify with my own haplogroup and claim my tribe.
 It may take much dedication and imagination, but at least there is no argument that I am not Indigenous to Old Europe!
 I am finally at home, with my primordial belonging, my clan mothers, and my kinship to Earth Community.

 Picture